ballesterus/UPhO/README.md

 <li>**distOrth.py** Functions for annotating the didtribution of orthologs on a tree.
 <li>**distOrth_interactive.py** interactive helper for distOrth.

-Each script has its own  -help flag for detail on its usage.
+Each script has  (or should) have its own  -help flag for details on its usage, .

+##Disclaimer:

+This software is experimental, in active development and comes without warranty.
+More detailed documentation is in preparation.
+UPhO scripts were developed and tested using python 2.7 on Linux (RHLE and Debian) and MacOS.
+Versions of these scripts using python3 are being tested.